 If you are using four tablespoons of water, you want two tablespoons of gelatin powder it is 2:1 by ratio.
 Depending on how many bubbles you want to make.
 If you are looking for quite original Gelatin powder you can easily get premium Gelatin from Halal Gelatin.

 Just remember it’s always 2:1.
-So we are using four tablespoons of water, and two tablespoons of gelatin powder give that all a perfect mix around.
-It will become beautiful and gluggy as you can see below
+So we are using four tablespoons of water, and two tablespoons of gelatin powder to give that all a perfect mix around.
+It will become beautiful and gluggy

 We pop it in the microwave for 15 seconds to make it liquid.

 So here is our liquid gelatin ready for dipping giving them a gentle stir making sure it’s all mixed through and there are no significant lumpy bits of gelatin which there shouldn’t be, but I’ll always like to make sure I give it a good stir.

 You are ready to get started and like I said you’re going to want these gloves because it is messy work and it is time-consuming work.
 You have to be willing to put in the time sitting or standing and waiting, but just the bubble in you don’t need to be careful with it.

 So make sure it’s all coated and drip it off a little bit back into the bowl first and then tip it up as you can see I have done there dipping it into the bowl so that it all gets a covering on it.
 Give it a bit of a drip off and then turn it up so that all the excess liquid runs to the back because you’re going to cut out the end anyway so if you have some bumps there that are not important you don’t want the lumps down the bottom.